 Wire resistance is defined as the total resistance to electrical flow moving through a wire.

 How to increase wire resistance?

-Another way to increase the resistance of a wire is to increase it’s length.
+Another way to increase the resistance of a wire is to increase its length.
 This can be seen in electrical power wires that run throughout the country.
 These wires are extremely long.
-As a result they have a large resistance and energy is lost through it’s travels.
+As a result, they have large resistance, and energy is lost through their travels.
 Conversely, increasing the cross-sectional area increase the resistance of a wire.

 Wire resistance is a measure of the resistance to electrical flow through the entire length of a wire.